BC Wheelchair Basketball has updated our Return to Sport plan as of February 16, 2022.

 Please note, that BC Public Health Orders supersede any BC Wheelchair Basketball Society Return to Sport policies.

-If you would like further clarification, please email Sian to set up a time to discuss.
+If you would like further clarification, please email Marni to set up a time to discuss.

 Thank you for your patience and we hope everyone stays healthy and safe in their own communities.